 Instructions for confetti fireworks

-You can draw lines with chalk for younger kids to follow if preferred.
-There doesn't have to be a set pattern for the resulting picture, so kids can be creative with the design of the glue lines.
+There doesn’t have to be a set pattern for the resulting picture.
+Kids can be creative with the design of the glue lines.

 2. Spread paper confetti in a tray or on a large piece of cardboard.
 Lay the glued side of the construction paper face down on the confetti and rub gently over the paper with your hand.

-3. Lift the paper and turn it face up to discover fireworks!
-You can add bits of confetti to fill in places where you want more color by pinching confetti with finger tips.
+You can add bits of confetti to fill in places where you want more color.
+Pinch confetti with finger tips and sprinkle over the picture.

 This fun activity engages creative and fine motor skills, and is largely child-led.
 The resulting picture will make a beautiful decoration for your celebration.